chris48s/django-apiblueprint-view/README.md

 This syntax is not a part of the API Blueprint spec, but is also supported in some other tools e.g: [aglio](https://github.com/danielgtaylor/aglio#including-files).

 The include directive has the potential to introduce remote file inclusion or directory traversal vulnerabilities if your application renders user-supplied content.
 There are a couple of settings to help mitigate this.
 Set `APIBP_PROCESS_INCLUDES = False` in your django settings to completely ignore include directives (the default is `True`).
 There is also a whitelist of allowed file types to include.
 The default whitelist is `['.md', '.apibp', '.json']` but this can be overridden by setting `APIBP_INCLUDE_WHITELIST` to a list of allowed extensions in your django settings.

-## Licensing

-`django-apiblueprint-view` is made available under the MIT License

 ## Development